casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 # Monitoring and Consuming Events

 The Casper platform uses [event streaming](../../operators/setup/node-events.md) to signal state changes in smart contracts and nodes.
-Using Casper's [event sidecar](#the-event-sidecar) and client-side SDKs, dApps actively listening for emitted events can consume these events and perform actions based on event data.
+Using Casper's [Event Sidecar](#the-event-sidecar) service and client-side SDKs, dApps actively listening for emitted events can consume these events and perform actions based on event data.

 ## The Event Sidecar